 The 2020-2021 Public Policy Fellowship Program application is due at 11:59 pm Eastern Time on January 15, 2020.

 Please keep your responses to a maximum of 600 words each.

 Am I eligible?

 The CHCI Public Policy Fellowship Program requires that your degree be conferred within two years of the prospective start of the program.
-For the 2019-2020 application cycle, you should have completed your degree between May 2018 and August 2020.You are also only eligible if you do not plan to enroll in an academic program at the same time of the fellowship.
+For the 2020-2021 application cycle, you should have completed your degree between May 2018 and August 2020.You are also only eligible if you do not plan to enroll in an academic program at the same time of the fellowship.

 What do I need to complete my application?

 A complete application consists of: